okassama/okblooddiary-docker/README.md

 ### Running the Application

 This project is configured to run inside a Docker container using Nginx.
-There are no API keys to configure to get started.

 1.  **Build and run the Docker container:**
     ```bash
-    docker-compose up -d
+    docker-compose up -d --build
     ```

 2.  **Open the application:**